Symphony No. 27 (Haydn)

-Joseph Haydn's Symphony No. 27 in G major (Hoboken I/27) was probably written before March 19, 1761, while he was employed by Count Morzin.
+Joseph Haydn's Symphony No. 27 in G major, Hob.
+I:27, was probably written before 19 March 1761, while he was employed by Count Morzin.
 Its chronological position was assigned by Eusebius Mandyczewski in 1907.
 Although later adopted by Hoboken, Robbins Landon has subsequently revised the work's likely chronological position and now believes that the symphony is one of Haydn's earliest, written at roughly the same time as symphonies nos.
 15–18.
 Haydn himself may have labeled the symphony his 16th, although this remains unclear.

 Nickname (Hermannstädter)

-In 1946, a copy of the symphony was discovered in the summer palace of Baron Samuel von Brukenthal near the city of Hermannstadt (now Sibiu in Romania).
+In 1946, a copy of the symphony was discovered in the summer palace of Baron Samuel von Brukenthal near the city of Hermannstadt (now Sibiu, Romania).
 Originally thought to be an original discovery, the symphony briefly acquired the nickname Hermannstädter after it was recorded under that title by the Prague Symphony Orchestra with the Romanian conductor Constantin Silvestri.
 Because of the political climate in Eastern Europe following the Second World War, it was some time before musicologists were able to examine the find and realize that the manuscript was a copy of a work that had already been published by Breitkopf & Hartel in 1907.

-Movements
+Music

-Manuscript evidence suggests this work was originally scored for 2 oboes, 2 bassoons, strings and continuo.
+Manuscript evidence suggests this work was originally scored for two oboes, two bassoons, strings, and continuo.
 Horns were subsequently added to the score, probably by Haydn himself.

 The work is in three movements: